The Ballad of Zeke & Tall Guy

 “Yup.”
 I said.

 “Thank goodness.
-I think they wanted to remove my ding dong next.”
+I think they wanted to remove my ding-dong next.”

 The conversation in the car for the entire ride home was about what the new dog’s name would be.
-David and Jane favoured traditional pet names like Buddy or Duke.
+David and Jane favoured traditional pet names like Buddy or Max.
 Eliza and I preferred less traditional names.

-Eliza wanted something a little more esoteric; Bonkers, Gym Socks, and Pickle Train were a few of her ideas.
+Eliza wanted something a little more eccentric, and suggested Bonkers, Gym Socks, and Pickle Train.
 The last one made me laugh out loud, and I lobbied alongside Eliza for the new dog to be named Pickle Train.
-Jane vetoed the idea for the same reason I loved it; because of how it would sound when it was yelled at the dog park…”PICKLE TRAIN!
-C’MERE BOY!
-C’MON PICKLE TRAIN!”
+Jane vetoed the idea for the same reason I loved it; because of how it would sound when it was yelled at the dog park…”Pickle Train!
+C’mere boy!
+C’mon Pickle Train!”

 The naming debate went on for the rest of the morning and into the early afternoon.
-Earlier, somebody – nobody could remember who- came up with “Zeke”.
+Earlier, somebody – nobody could remember who – came up with “Zeke”.
 It had been put on the “maybe” list, and left to simmer for a while until Jane came back to it later.
 She was bored with the name game and wanted it to be over.

 “Who suggested Zeke?” she asked.